Legacy BIOS Issues with GPT

 Causes of Incompatibility

-This behavior is quite peculiar, since as far as I know the BIOS should not attempt to read the disks, beyond verifying their presence and reading the boot code in the MBR.
+BIOS problems with GPT are quite peculiar, since as far as I know the BIOS should not attempt to read the disks, beyond verifying their presence and reading the boot code in the MBR.
+In most cases, incompatibility manifests as an inability to boot the computer — either a BIOS-mode OS won't boot or the computer will freeze during its power-on self-test (POST) when you attach a GPT disk.
 There are two specific bugs I'm aware of that cause this type of problem, but there may be others:

 There may be other problems, too; many reports are vague, and my own ability to investigate is limited to the computers I own.
 It's conceivable that some boot loaders could become confused by GPT, so a GPT-incompatible boot loader could cause boot problems.
-My subjective impression is that most of the problems occur on Intel motherboards and can be corrected as described below.
+My subjective impression is that most of the problems occur on EFI-based computers set to boot in BIOS/CSM/legacy mode.
+Thus, the problem is most common in computers purchased since 2011; however, some older computers (particularly some Intel motherboards) used EFIs that exhibited these symptoms well before that date.
+Such problems can usually be corrected as described below.
 Even when I've been in physical possession of a board with a problem, investigations have proved difficult.
 In one case (a system with a dual-core AMD CPU and an AMI BIOS), booting was sluggish, but sped up when I made a random change to the GPT.
 To this day I'm not even sure if this was a GPT issue or something else.
 My attempts to re-create the problem have been unsuccessful.

 Broadly speaking, there are two possible ways to work around such problems: Stick with the BIOS or abandon BIOS-style booting.